desciii/nakamura/README.md

 # Nakamura

-A web-based music dashboard that fetches real-time album data from LastFM using their API.
+A web-based music dashboard that fetches real-time album data from Spotify's API using their API.
 Users can search albums, view detailed info like cover art, artists, and producers.
 And overall rate Music and Albums.
 A fun side project to learn API integration and futher enhance Tailwind CSS knowledge.

 ## Features - In Production